-Scientific Inquiry: Physical Sciences focuses on the nature and practices of science.
-The practices of science in the study of God's creation will be identified and used.
+This course focuses on the nature and practices of science.
 The course also presents the history and context for the development of understanding of astronomy, physics, and chemistry through studies of selected topics.
+Energy is a unifying theme of these topics.
+Through the study of God's creation, the student will also be challenged to better understand their Creator.
 Specific subject knowledge will be developed and applied.
 Concurrent enrollment in SC133L is required.
+(Fall and Spring)

-SC133L Scientific Inquiry: Physical Sciences Lab (0)
+SC133L Scientific Inquiry: Physical Sciences Lab (O)

 Students will complete 13 laboratory experiments investigating the physical sciences.
 The experiments will emphasize the application of the scientific method Concurrent enrollment in SC133 is required.
+Lab fee: \$35